 |17.||Panasonic LX7||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the X-A5 has a microphone port, which is missing on the X20.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X20 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.
-Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm website.
+Both the X-A5 and the X20 have been discontinued, but can regularly be found used on eBay.
+The X20 was replaced by the Fujifilm X30, while the X-A5 does not have a direct successor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X20 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-A5: